 In Japan, each family makes a part of the wedding clothing for the other family.
-The husband’s family will gift the bride with a white sash which she will wear over her white kimono which is called an obi.
+The husband’s family will gift the bride with a white sash called an obi, which she will wear over her white kimono.
 The bride’s family will gift the groom with an hakama which are pleated pants and a jacket called a haori, which he will wear over his (usually) black kimono.

-Going back to the many stages of a Japanese wedding.
-In a traditional Japanese wedding, there are many stages.
+In a traditional Japanese wedding, there are many stages, each steeped in ritual and precision.
 The stages include a big dinner for the two happy families in which they will exchange gifts.
-As well as a stage where they will gift each other the wedding attire they prepared.
+There is also a stage where they will gift each other the wedding attire they prepared.

-In traditional Kazakh weddings, the bride wears a headdress called a “Saukele”.
-The Saukele is a cone-shaped hat which is trimmed with fur.
-The Saukele is one of the most expensive objects of any wedding ceremony.
+In traditional Kazakh weddings, the bride wears a headdress called a “Saukele“.
+The Saukele is a cone-shaped hat, which is trimmed with fur.
+Because of the materials it requires, the Saukele is one of the most expensive objects of any wedding ceremony.

 The wealthier brides will decorate the upper part of the hat with a semi- precious stone and blue velvet fabric or gold thread.
 The less wealthy brides will probably make their Saukele from a cheaper material such as satin.
 Additionally they will also use less precious beads, which are made of glass, in order to decorate their headpiece.

 Tradition reigns in the Ivory Coast.
 While the government ended polygamy back in 1964, it remains a widely accepted practice in many native groups.
-A 16-year old girl or an 18-year old boy can legally get married in the Ivory Coast.
+A 16-year-old girl or an 18-year-old boy can legally get married in this West African nation.

-With weddings, traditional rituals are observed even in the face of continued Westernization.
+With weddings, traditional rituals are observed even in the face of continued Westernization and a culture that often looks to foreign colonizer France for cues.
 The Kente/Kita, the traditional fabric used for preparing wedding clothes, is popular across West Africa.

 Extravagant Saudi Arabia

-Although the Saudi wedding ceremony is more on the extravagant side, weddings that take place in a public venues are always segregated, which make them extremely private and intimate affairs.
+Although the Saudi wedding ceremony is more on the extravagant side, weddings that take place in a public venues are always segregated by gender due to the country’s strictly conservative and tradional Islamic culture, which make them extremely private and intimate affairs.

-In this wedding ceremony, there are always new and special wedding attire, but there are more popular styles which can be seen more often than others.
-The brides, for example, will wear a long, light colored dress.
+In this wedding ceremony, there are always new and special types of wedding attire, but there are more popular styles which can be seen more often than others.
+The brides, for example, will wear a long, flowing dress.
 The groom will most likely wear a shirt with embroidery or a kilt.

 Khakassia Warm Wedding

 Khakassia doesn’t ring a bell?
-All good we got you covered.
-A little geography class, Khakassia is a remote area in Russia.
-Khakassia shares many wedding traditions and many other traditions with Serbia.
-The Khakassia’s people suffer from very harsh weather and therefore their clothes are designed to be as warm as possible and of course, as pretty as possible.
+All good; we got you covered.
+A little geography class: Khakassia is a remote region in Russia near Kazakhstan and Mongolia.
+Khakassia shares many wedding traditions and many other traditions with Siberian cultures.
+The Khakassian people suffer from very harsh weather and therefore their clothes are designed to be as warm as possible and of course, as pretty as possible.

-In the Northwest part of Transylvania, weddings are considered an important event.
+In the northwest part of Romania’s famous Transylvania region, weddings are considered an extremely important event.
 Both the parents of the bride and groom organize the wedding as well as the bride and groom to be.
-There are various rituals, including the preparations of the dowry, customs and choosing the future godparents.
+There are various rituals, including the preparations of the dowry, customs, and choosing the future godparents.

-The Romanian bride will be wearing a fotă and a maramă during the wedding procession which are a traditional wedding skirt and head wear.
+The Romanian bride will be wearing a fotă and a maramă during the wedding procession, which are a traditional wedding skirt and accompanying head wear.
 The skirt is made from cotton or wool.
 The bride is also usually wearing a variety of colorful beads.

 Estonia’s Colorful Affair

 In between the registration and the reception, the couple has a wedding train parade, called a pulmarong.
-At the pulmarong all the guests drive behind the the married couple’s car.
-During the reception the couple is presented with riddles they need to solve, the topics are usually related to building a home and becoming parents.
+At the pulmarong all the guests drive behind the married couple’s car.
+During the reception the couple is presented with riddles they need to solve.
+The topics are usually related to building a home and becoming parents.

-The Persian wedding in Iraq start with the tradition of Khastegari, which is basically the wedding proposal, asking the woman’s hand in marriage.
-The Khastegari is held in the woman’s house where the couple meet for the first time with the intention of marriage.
+The traditional Persian wedding starts with the tradition of Khastegari, which is basically the wedding proposal, asking the woman’s hand in marriage.
+The Khastegari is held in the woman’s house, where the couple meet for the first time with the intention of marriage.

-Mother Earth is the most revered goddess to the Andean people.
+Mother Earth is the most revered goddess to the indigenous peoples of the Andean Mountains in South America.
 During a wedding ceremony, the locals gather to celebrate the couple in the presence of Mother Earth.
 The day is spent decorating and preparing food by the parents of the bride and the groom.